RFA Eddyfirth

-RFA Eddyfirth (A261) was an Eddy class coastal tanker of the Royal Fleet Auxiliary.
+RFA Eddyfirth (A261) was an Eddy-class coastal tanker of the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.

 Construction and design

 Eddyfirth was launched at Lobnitz & Co.'s Renfrew shipyard on 10 September 1953 and completed on 10 February 1954.
 The ship had an overall length of 286 ft and a length between perpendiculars of 270 ft.
 Beam was 44 ft and draft 17 ft 2 in.
 The ship displaced 1960 LT light and 4160 LT full load, with a capacity of 1650 tons of oil.
 Two oil fired boilers fed a triple-expansion steam engine rated at 1750 ihp and drove a single propeller shaft, giving a speed of 12 kn.

+Service history

+Initially, Eddyfirth was based in Malta as support for the Motor Minesweeping Flotilla.
+In 1966 she returned to United Kingdom coastal waters, reclassified as a harbour oiler.
+Withdrawn from service in 1981, she was scrapped in Seville in March 1982.